The organizational chart provides an overview of the DW directorates and managers.

 Russia remains a difficult assignment for journalists reporting independently from and about the country.
 In Moscow, freedom of the press is not yet a given.

-Professionals from more than 60 nations are the key to Deutsche Welle's success.
-We offer journalists, engineers, legal experts and many other specialists a rewarding and attractive work environment.
+Employees from more than 60 nations are the key to DW's success.
+We offer journalists, IT specialists, legal experts and many other professionals a meaningful occupation and an attractive work environment.